Fixed point theorems of various nonexpansive actions of semitopological semigroups on weakly/weak* compact convex sets: Preliminaries

 A semitopological semigroup $S$ is called \emph{right} (resp.\ \emph{left}) \emph{reversible} if any two closed left (resp.\ right) ideals of $S$ always intersect.
 We call $S$ \textit{reversible} if it is both left and right reversible.
 For example, the semigroup $S$ in Example \ref{Ex1} is reversible.

-\begin{Lemma}[see {\cite[Lemma 3.4]{LauZhang12}}] For every separately continuous action of a left reversible topological semigroup $S$ on a compact Hausdorff space $K$, there is a non-empty closed subset $A$ of $K$ such that $A\subset s.A$ for all $s\in S$. \end{Lemma}
+\begin{Lemma}[see {\cite[Lemma 3.4]{LauZhang12}}] For every separately continuous action of a left reversible semitopological semigroup $S$ on a compact Hausdorff space $K$, there is a non-empty closed subset $A$ of $K$ such that $A\subset s.A$ for all $s\in S$. \end{Lemma}

 Recall that a Hausdorff topological space $X$ is \emph{countably compact} if every countable open covering of $X$ has a finite subcovering; in other words, every countable collection of closed sets in $X$ with the finite intersection property has a nonempty intersection.
 A topological space $Y$ is called \emph{C-closed} if every countably compact set in $Y$ is closed (see \cite{IN80}).
 For example, first countable and countably compact spaces are regular, and thus they are C-closed spaces by \cite[Proposition 1.4]{IN80}.